 Pollinators can be insects or birds drawn to the plant by the colorful flowers and fragrance for the nectar inside.
-As they enjoy the plant, the pollen sticks to their bodies and is carried away to another flower that may contain the pistil.
+As they enjoy feeding on the plant, the pollen sticks to their bodies and is then carried away to another flower that may contain a pistil.
 The wind can also carry pollen to other flowers, as can water in some plant species.

 After fertilization, the flower eventually withers and the ovary begins to grow larger and form a fruit.
-This may be an actual fruit, nut or berry depending on the plant.
+This may be an actual fruit, nut or berry depending on the plant species.
 The fruit grows and develops seeds inside that are protected by the flesh of the fruit.

-The seeds inside the fruit of a plant must be redistributed to make new plants.
+The seeds inside the fruit of a plant must be redistributed to make new plants, a process called seed dispersal.
 In nature this often happens when the fruit ripens and falls off the plant onto the ground.
 The flesh of the fruit rots and exposes the seed inside, which is fertilized by the organic material from the rotten fruit.